touchlab/KaMPKit/README.md

 > ## Subscribe!
 >
-> We build solutions that get teams started smoothly with KMM and ensure their success in production.
-Join our community to learn how your peers are adopting Kotlin Multiplatform.
+> We build solutions that get teams started smoothly with Kotlin Multiplatform Mobile and ensure their success in production.
+Join our community to learn how your peers are adopting KMM.
  [Sign up here](https://go.touchlab.co/newsletter)!

 ## Getting Help